!!! techn010ffspring !!! [v.4.1] and [v.4.2] and [v.4.3]

 Link: https://www.analyticsinsight.net/bio-robots-can-now-reproduce-and-experience-motherhood/

-Historical Photograph of unknown relative.
+[A17] Historical photographs of unknown relatives.

-Historical Photograph of unknown relative.
+[A17] Historical photographs of unknown relatives.

-Historical Photograph of unknown relative.
+[A17] Historical photographs of unknown relatives.

 Majority of People Working in Venture Capital are Men so startups run by white men are funded much more often.